furaga/AnimeFaceWinForm/README.md

 Introduction
 --------------------

-A user select a video file (.mp4, .mov, .avi, .vob, ...), then the software searches anime character's faces in the video.
+The software searches anime character's faces in a video file (.mp4, .mov, .avi, .vob, ...).

 The face recognition is internally processed by [AnimeFace](http://anime.udp.jp/imager-animeface.html).